-1) Description of IM Program and Department recommendation for reporting period od his report is an interim review X or renewal evaluation for a predation control ogram authorized by the Alaska Board of Game (Board) under 5 AAC 92.125 B) Da ate this report was submitted by the Department to the Board: 1 Fe ebruary $\underline{X}$ (annual report) 1 August (interim annual update ) Year $\underline{2011}$ ogram name (geographic description/GMU and species/herd): Unit 19D East wolf and bedation control program (Fig. 1) sear D) Ex tisting program has $\underline{\hspace{0.1cm}}$ / does not have $\underline{X}$ an associated Intensive Management Plan E) Ga ame Management Unit(s) fully or partly included in IM program area: Unit 19D East F) IM I objectives for Moose: population size 6000 - 8000 harvest 400 - 600 by onth and year the current predation control program was originally authorized: Fall 199 the Board.
-Indicate date(s) if renewed: January 2000, March 2003, January 2006, March 2009 H) Pr edation control is currently active X or temporarily inactive in this IM area active, month and year the current predation control program began December 2003 or sumed dicate if a habitat management program funded by the Department or from other source rrently active in this IM area $(Y/N)$ $\underline{N}$ s is K) Si ze of IM program area (square miles) and geographic description: Unit 19D East: 8,513 ze and geographic description of area for assessing ungulate abundance: Upper uskokwim Villages Moose Management Area (MMA)-1,118 mi M) Si ze and geographic description of area for ungulate harvest reporting: MMA-1,118 mi ze and geographic description of area for assessing predator abundance: Wolf Control ocus Area (WCFA)-4,484 mi ; Bear Control Area (BCA)-528 mi O) Si ze and geographic description of predation control area: WCFA-4,484 mi ; BCA-528 n ni2; P) Cı iteria for evaluating progress toward IM objectives: moose abundance and harvest
+1) Description of IM Program1 and Department recommendation for reporting period

+- A) This report is an interim review X or renewal evaluation for a predation control program authorized by the Alaska Board of Game (Board) under 5 AAC 92.125 - B) Date this report was submitted by the Department to the Board: - 1 February X (annual report) 1 August (interim annual update2) Year 2012 - C) Program name (geographic description/GMU and species/herd): Unit 19D East wolf and bear predation control program (Fig. 1) - D) Existing program has / does not have X an associated Intensive Management Plan - E) Game Management Unit(s) fully or partly included in IM program area: Unit 19D East - F) IM objectives for Moose: population size 6000 8000 harvest 400 600 - G) Month and year the current predation control program was originally authorized: Fall 1995 by the Board.
+Indicate date(s) if renewed: January 2000, March 2003, January 2006, May 2006, March 2009 - H) Predation control is currently active \underline{X} or temporarily inactive $\underline{}$ in this IM area - I) If active, month and year the current predation control program began December 2003 or resumed - J) Indicate if a habitat management program funded by the Department or from other sources is currently active in this IM area (Y/N) N - K) Size of IM program area (square miles) and geographic description: Unit 19D East: 8,513 - L) Size and geographic description of area for assessing ungulate abundance: Upper Kuskokwim Villages Moose Management Area (MMA)-1,118 mi2 - M) Size and geographic description of area for ungulate harvest reporting: MMA-1,118 mi2